Our 8th Annual Maple Syrup Days will take place on March 3 and 10, 2018 from 9 a.m. to 4 p.m. each day.

 Slip into the Nature Center to warm up and enjoy our popular “all-the-pancakes-you-can-eat” fundraiser for breakfast or lunch.
 The pancakes feature our very own maple syrup made using sap from McCloud’s own maple trees!

-For just $8/person, you can eat as many pancakes as it takes to fill your belly, and you can also partake in fruit salad, sausage, orange juice and coffee.
-Children ages 6 and under eat for FREE!
-Now that’s a sweet deal!
+For any freewill donation that you’re comfortable with, your family can eat as many pancakes as it takes to fill your belly, and you can also partake in fruit salad, sausage, orange juice and coffee.

 This fundraiser is brought to you by The Parks Foundation of Hendricks County, which funds improvements to Hendricks County Parks.